Frequently Asked Questions

-A birth certificate for children who have not yet enrolled in kindergarten or IEP, report card from current school year, or letter from school stating enrollment for school age children stating that your child is enrolled and what grade they are enrolled in is sufficient for proof of school enrollment.
+A birth certificate for children who have not yet in kindergarten or IEP, report card from current school year, or letter from school stating enrollment for school age children.
 Children who are homeschooled are also eligible to receive assistance from HAAPI.
 If you child is homeschooled, a copy of homeschool enrollment with the state of Indiana will be required.

 Medical clearance for hearing aids must be provided by a Medical Doctor (M.D.) or Doctor of Osteopathy (D.O.).
 Often, a child’s pediatrician, family doctor, or ENT will be comfortable signing the medical clearance.
 If you need assistance obtaining medical clearance, ask your Participating HAAPI Audiologist.If your physician doesn’t have his/her own form, click here to download our medical clearance document.
 Medical Clearance forms must be signed within six months of the application date.

 There is no minimum loss required to receive HAAPI funds.
 An audiologist must recommend hearing aids.

 All hearing aids awarded through HAAPI will have a 3-year warranty that covers one loss time during the warranty period.
-You will only owe the deductible or a nominal fee.
+You will owe the deductible or a nominal fee.
 Contact your audiologist if you need to use this coverage.

 Generally, hearing aids should be replaced every three to five years.
 Recipients of HAAPI are eligible to apply for assistance every three years.